mvghasty/printergeist/README.md

-# ¬‿¬ smoly ★
+# P R I N T E R G E I S T ★
 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)

 A command-line utility built in Python (`pycups`) to send files directly to your USB printer on Linux — tested on **Fedora 41** with the **Epson L3250** (my personal printer and OS, btw), but with cross-platform dreams.

 The project was born out of personal frustration: even after installing the correct drivers, communicating with my printer and actually sending print jobs was more painful than it should be.
 Printing documents became a bottleneck in my workflow.
-So I decided to build something fast, simple, and intuitive (and customizable!) to solve it once and for all — and thus, **smoly** was born.
+So I decided to build something fast, simple, and intuitive (and customizable!) to solve it once and for all — and thus, **printergeist** was born.

 Besides just working (hopefully), it also:
 - 💅 Uses `rich` to make your terminal a beautiful place.